Breast Implant Revision Surgery

 A leak to a saline implant is immediately noticeable; the implant deflates and the saline is absorbed by the body.
 When there is a leak in the types of silicone implants used today, because the silicone is designed to hold its shape, leaks are often either discovered inadvertently discovered during routine mammograms, ultrasounds or MRI's; or, because the body starts to "wall it of" (ie. Making more scar and a noticeable capsular contracture).

-Unfortunately, capsular contracture is likely the most common complication that leads to eventual revisionary surgery.
+Unfortunately, capsular contracture is likely the most common complication that leads to eventual breast augmentation revision surgery.
 Since a breast implant is a foreign body inside your body, the body's natural defense is to wall it off with scar.
 This is the same process that would happen with any other foreign body (eg. a pacemaker or a piece of glass stuck in your foot).
 Most times this scar is thin and imperceptible.
 However, if it progresses and gets thicker, it can distort the breast shape and is sometimes painful as well.
 Despite all of our efforts, it has been impossible to make the rate of capsular contracture zero.
 The solution is often more surgery to free up or remove the excess scar.
-Often times this is combined with the insertion of new implants.
+Often times this is combined with the insertion of new implants, known as a breast implant exchange.